MilanVives/NodeLes7/README.md

 #Code les 7

-Dit is de code die in les 7 MongoDB gedemonstreerd word in de les.
+This is the code from lecture 7